 Make the syrup first.
 Put the sugar into a heavy pan, pour in water and bring to the boil, stirring all the time.
 When the sugar is dissolved, lower the heat and stir in the lemon juice, them simmer for about 15 minutes, until the syrup thickens.
 Leave to cool in the pan.

-Melt the butter in a small pan and then brush a little over the bottom and sides of a 30cm/12in baking pan.
+Melt the butter in a small pan and then brush a little over the bottom and sides of the baking pan.

-Spread the nuts over the last buttered sheet and sprinkle with the cinnamon, then continue as before with the remaining filo sheets.
+Spread the walnuts over the 12th buttered sheet and sprinkle with the cinnamon, and then continue as before with the remaining filo sheets.
 Brush the top one as well, then, using a sharp knife cut diagonal parallel lines right through all the layers to the bottom to form small diamond shapes.

-Bake the baklava into the oven for about 1 hour, until the top is golden – if it is still pale, increase the temperature for a few minutes at the end.
+Bake the baklava into the oven for about 45 minutes or until the top is golden – if it is still pale, increase the temperature for a few minutes at the end.

 When the baklava is ready, remove it from the oven and slowly pour the cooled syrup over the piping hot pastry.
 Return to the oven for 2-3 minutes to soak up the syrup, then take it out and leave to cool.